Pour lire ce document de travail en français, cliquer sur le drapeau français

 A. THE CHARYBDE OF IMPOSED COMPLIANCE REQUIREMENTS: CUTTERS AND EMPTY, FRAGMENTED AND UNNECESSARY

-Reading the gray or scholarly literature available currently, one sees like a long and unanimous complaint.
+Reading the gray or scholarly literature available currently, one perceives like a long and unanimous complaint.

 Because "Compliance" would be defined as the obligation for companies to show a priori that all the people who depend on them respect all the rules, companies should have the means to know all the rules that it not only the legal rules, but also the technical rules, but also the ethical rules.